mattordev-university/comp120-tinkering-graphics/README.md

 lessYellow      - This is a function which uses colour tolerance to detect the more yellow pixels on the final image. lessYellow function was make to make the code cleaner greyscale       - This is used first to simply change the image to greyscale which dulls the orange and red hues in the image

+Other Functions:
+SavePicture     - This function is used to save the image that is being used within the project.

 Instructions:
 (1) To run this program simply open visual studio, open the "Tinkering_Graphics" folder.